bvankat/nebrasketball/bracket-notes.md

 - Question: "What seed will they get?
 Who wins head-to-head?"
 Answer: Use *predictive* metrics.
 - Approx. 500 at-large bids from 2008-2022.
 Only five at-large teams with NET over 70: All 10 or 11 seeds.
 20 at large bids with NET/RPI above 60
 - NET rank in the 60s/70s = Not good enough.
 Only two at large bids above 60 in 2021 or 2022.
 MSU had NET 70 in 2021.
 Miami was a 10-seed in 2022, NET 62. ([#](https://twitter.com/JohnGasaway/status/1620824438974418952))
-- Highest NET ranking to get bid: 77 in 2022, Highest RPI: 74 in 1999
+- Highest NET ranking to get bid: 77 in 2022 (Rutgers), Highest RPI: 74 in 1999
 - 2022: Last 4 In: Wyoming (NET 50), Rutgers (77), Indiana (38), Notre Dame (53)
 - 2022: First 4 Out: Dayton (NET 58), SMU (NET 45), Texas A&M (NET 43)
 - "The committee’s approach can be assessed — at least to some extent — using a model that projects NCAA Tournament seeds by averaging each team’s resume and quality metrics and weighting them evenly." ([#](https://heatcheckcbb.com/bracketology-analyzing-impact-of-metrics-in-ncaa-tournament-selection-seeding/))